What is Teeth Scaling?

-You may be required to go through teeth scaling as well as root planning at the dentist’s office near my location if symptoms of severe gum disease are discovered.
+You may be required to go through teeth scaling as well as root planing at the dentist’s office near my location if symptoms of severe gum disease are discovered.
 The treatment will ensure that the dangerous effects are stopped so that your mouth will be kept healthy.

 Chronic gum disease will be experienced if your gums are infected through the activities of bacteria which can lead to the pulling away of your gums from your teeth.
 This can lead to the creation of large pockets in-between your gums and teeth which will harbor more bacteria.
 If these bacteria are not eliminated in good time, the consequences may be fatal.

 Deep pockets may be experienced in-between your teeth and gums with severe gum disease.
-However, other signs of the condition include bad breath, bleeding gums, bite change, permanent teeth shifting, inflamed, tender for red gums, among others.
+However, other signs of the condition include bad breath, bleeding gums, bite change, permanent teeth shifting, inflamed, tender red gums, among others.

 What Happens During Teeth Scaling Before and After?